ralflorent/namefully-python/README.md

 > using `Namefully.parse()` lets you parse names containing many middle names
 > with the risk of throwing a `NameError` when the parsing is not possible.

+See [examples] or [test cases] for more details.

 ## Additional Settings

-Below are enlisted the options supported by `namefully`.
+Below are enlisted additional settings supported by `namefully`.
+Use the following keyword arguments to customize the output of the name parts.

 ### ordered_by

 `first_name | last_name` - default: `first_name`

-Indicates the order in which names appear when provided as raw string values or string array values.
-The first element can either be the given name (e.g., `Jon Snow`) or the surname (e.g., `Snow Jon`).
+`ordered_by` specifies the order of name pieces when provided as raw string values or string array values.

 ```python
 >>> from namefully import Namefully